+The REIT acquired 400 Cumberland Street, Ottawa, Ontario on August 22, 2022.
 The REIT acquired 1112 Fort Street, Victoria, British Columbia on October 13, 2021.
-The acquisition was accounted for as an asset acquisition.
-The fair value of consideration has been allocated to the identifiable assets acquired and liabilities assumed based on their fair values at the date of acquisition.
-There were no acquisitions completed during the year ended December 31, 2020.
+The acquisitions were accounted for as an asset acquisition.
+The fair value of consideration was allocated to the identifiable assets acquired and liabilities assumed based on their fair values at the date of acquisition.

+Year end December 31, 2022: